 Aurora Borealis.
 See the annotation for p.
 85 of Mort .

 - [p.
 118] "YES INDEED, HELLO, SMALL CHILD CALLED VERRUCA LUMPY, [...]"

 Confirms Ridcully's remark on p.
 86 that the word can be used as a name.

 - [p.
 119] "'Willow bark', said the Bursar."

 - [p.
 121] "'[...] that drink, you know, there's a worm in the bottle...'"

 Mescal.
 See also the annotation for p.
 190 of Soul Music .

 - [p.
 121] "'[...] surrounded by naked maenads.'"

 Maenads are from Greek mythology and were tied up with Dionysus, God of Wine.
 They were beautiful, nude and indeed maniacal, possessed of an unfortunate tendency to tear apart anyone they met, especially if it was male.

-An old advertising campaign for Alka-Seltzer (a medicine often used as a hangover cure), used the line "Plop, plop, fizz, fizz" to describe the sound of the pills dropping into water and dissolving.
+An old advertising campaign for Alka-Seltzer (a medicine often used as a hangover cure), used the line "Plop, plop, fizz, fizz / Oh what a relief it is" to describe the sound of the pills dropping into water and dissolving.